Quick Answer

 Consider Getting Debt Relief

-If you are overwhelmed with debt and do not see a way out of it, then you should consider getting debt relief.
-Debt relief companies will charge you a fee for their services.
-However, they can greatly help you by negotiating with your creditors so that you can settle your account for less.
-In fact, many people are able to pay off their accounts for significantly less than what they owe.
+For those overwhelmed by debt with no clear path forward, debt relief is worth considering.
+Debt relief companies charge a fee for their services, but they can negotiate with creditors on your behalf to settle accounts for less than the full amount owed.
+Many people are able to resolve their balances for significantly less than what they originally borrowed.
 The Federal Trade Commission (FTC) provides guidance on how debt settlement works and what warning signs to watch for when evaluating debt relief companies.

-However, there are a few downsides associated with getting debt relief.
-The debt relief company will usually tell you to not make any payments so that they can start the negotiation process.
-This can cause your FICO Score to decrease.
-You may also be charged late fees.
+Debt relief does come with real downsides.
+Most debt relief companies instruct clients to stop making payments so negotiations can begin, which causes your FICO Score to drop and may trigger late fees.
 The CFPB warns that debt settlement can have long-lasting negative impacts on your credit report, sometimes remaining on your Experian, Equifax, or TransUnion credit file for up to seven years.

 Do Not Re-Start Bad Habits